Skip to content Skip to footer navigation

 When a hot water system goes – with a bang, a whimper, or even a flood – it tends to go suddenly.
-At that point you don't have the luxury of carefully reviewing the available options, unless you love cold showers.
-Instead, you get a replacement of the same type wheeled in ASAP and try to forget about it until next time.
-But what if you were missing out on a better product?
+At that point you don’t have the luxury of carefully reviewing the available options, unless you love cold showers.
+Instead, you usually get a replacement of the same type rushed in ASAP and then forget about it until next time.
+But what if you were missing out on a better, more efficient system?

-This guide explains the different types of hot water systems and their pros and cons, how to choose a brand, and how to pick the right size of system for your household.
+This guide explains the different types of hot water systems, their pros and cons, and how to pick the right one for your household.

 Electric, gas, solar or heat pump hot water system?